FormidableLabs/victory-docs/src/screens/docs/components/common-props/ecology.md

 ### labelComponent

-The `labelComponent` prop takes a component instance which will be used to render a label for the area.
-The new element created from the passed `labelComponent` will be supplied with the following properties: x, y, index, data, verticalAnchor, textAnchor, angle, style, text, and events.
+The `labelComponent` prop takes a component instance which will be used to render a labels for the component.
+The new element created from the passed `labelComponent` will be supplied with the following properties: x, y, index, data, datum, verticalAnchor, textAnchor, angle, style, text, and events.
 Any of these props may be overridden by passing in props to the supplied component, or modified or ignored within the custom component itself.
 If `labelComponent` is omitted, a new [VictoryLabel] will be created with the props described above.
-This `labelComponent` prop should be used to provide a series label for `VictoryArea`.
-If individual labels are required for each data point, they should be created by composing `VictoryArea` with `VictoryScatter`.

 *examples:* `labelComponent={<VictoryLabel dy={20}/>}`, `labelComponent={<MyCustomLabel/>}`